 Unlike other succulents, which tend to thrive in dry conditions, the jade plant demands regular moisture.
 To keep your jade plant healthy and thriving, simply water it when its soil feels dry.
 However, be sure not to overwater your jade plant, as too much water can kill it.
 With proper care and attention, this versatile houseplant is sure to bring beauty and life to any indoor space.

 Air plants are one of the best low-maintenance indoor plants because they don’t even need soil to grow.
 Put air plants in indirect sunlight, give them a little spritz of water about once a week or so, and they’re good to go.
 If their leaves start curling in, they may be getting a bit dry and should be given a heavier watering.

 The Snake Plant

-English Ivy, or Common Ivy, can be quite lovely when hanging out of a suspended basket or when allowed to climb up an indoor trellis.
+English Ivy, or Common Ivy, can be quite lovely when hanging out of a hanging plant basket or when allowed to climb up an indoor trellis.
 They will grow in low light but they do best in bright, indirect light.
 Check their soil and only water when the top inch is dry.

 The Pothos plant is another ridiculously easy plant to care for.
-These plants will survive in low light, but if your Pothos is variegated it, try to keep it in medium light.
+These plants will survive in low light, but if your Pothos is variegated, try to keep it in medium light.
 They won’t die in lower light but they may lose their variegated coloring.
 They’ll only need water about every 7-10 days and they’re fantastic at purifying the air.

 The Heartleaf Philodendron, or Sweetheart Plant, is known for its glossy, heart-shaped leaves.
 It only requires the occasional misting and can go 2-3 years between repottings.
 Philodendrons will grow faster in indirect light but they can survive in low light if you don’t have much access to the sun.